-Learners are introduced to automation and automated systems.
-Items such as sensors, motors, pneumatics, Programmable Logic Controller (PLC) programming and robotics are discussed.
-Material handling and storage are also considered.
-Automation is used extensively in industry and the module addresses how these systems are used in industry.
-For example, quality control, increased throughput and increasing competitive advantage.
+Students are introduced to automation and automated systems.
+Items such as sensors, actuators, motors, pneumatics, discrete controllers, Programmable Logic Controller (PLC) programming and robotics are discussed.
+PLC coding is carried out in logic ladder format to design and test automated and pneumatic systems.
+Material handling, automated guided vehicles, automated production lines, and storage are also considered.
+Automation is getting more intelligent, adaptable, autonomous, and used extensively in industry and the module addresses how these systems are used in industry.
+For example, quality control, increased throughput, and increasing competitive advantage.

 The Automation 2 module introduces material transport systems, outlines the use of storage systems, presents an overview of automated manufacturing, examines automated assembly systems, investigates the use of flexible manufacturing systems, focuses on the use made of inspection technologies and considers how product design is generally carried out in modern production environments by means of computer-aided design and computer-aided manufacturing systems, operating in combination.

 The Manufacturing Technology module introduces engineering materials including metals, ceramics, polymers and composite materials, manufacturing processes, both traditional and recently developed and electronic manufacturing technologies.